semantic-flow/sflo-dendron-notes/sflo.contributors.general-guidance.md

 - meshes support multiple RDF formats (.trig, .jsonld, etc.)
 - be mindful of RDF terminology and concepts
-  - Uses DCAT for dataset catalogs
+  - extends DCAT for dataset catalogs
-  - Uses PROV for provenance
+  - extends PROV for provenance, with relator-based contexts
 - When referring to IRIs or URIs that are part of a semantic mesh, prefer the term URLs instead of IRI or URI
   - if you see a reference to IRI or URI, it might need updating, or it might mean a distinction should be drawn
-- RDF comments should be extremely brief and clear.
+- RDF comments should be extremely concise and clear.

 ## Documentation